 Fighting Crime with Genetic Genealogy

-Find comprehensive information on how traditional genealogical techniques are teaming up with the latest DNA forensic methods to close criminal cases.
+Find comprehensive information on how experts are combining traditional genealogical techniques with the latest DNA forensic methods to close criminal cases.

 Rapid DNA Technology

 These interviews, feature articles and blog posts discuss how Rapid DNA technology is speeding up confirmation of leads and exonerating the wrongfully arrested.

 DNA Phenotyping Analysis

 Using DNA analysis to develop a sketch of a suspect?
 Yes, it’s really possible.
 Learn more about this fascinating development.